KonstiDE/Bestagon/README.md

 As shown, the bakery density is indeed clustered in the land of the bread, Germany.
 Through the fast and easy visualization we can easy obtain, that bread variety decreases the more north-east you go, as less bakeries are available.
-We show of the further potential of Bestagon by the bakery density in only Germany testing out the settings it provides:
+We show of further potential of Bestagon with the bakery density in only Germany by testing out the settings it provides for different shapes:

 |             Rectangle              |             Diamond              |             Hexagon              |             Triangle              |          Fishernet (beta)          |
 |:----------------------------------:|:--------------------------------:|:--------------------------------:|:---------------------------------:|:----------------------------------:|